zoka/ringMon/README.md

 You can run above command on a remote headless server as well - the browser start attempt should fail gracefuly.
 In this case you will want to specify a port that is visible to browser on your desktop.
-Automatic browser activation is disabled by omitting `local-repl` key or ny setting it to false or nil.
+Automatic browser activation is disabled by omitting `:local-repl` key or by setting it to false or nil.

 At this point your application is not runnning yet.
 You can start it by entering this in nREPL input window: